-Gold tends to rise when the dollar is weak, so if your investment portfolio has a risk to the dollar’s downside, purchasing a gold ETF may help you hedge that exposure.
-Selling a gold ETF can help if your exposure is to the upside.
+Gold tends to rise when the dollar is weak, so if your investment portfolio holds assets that have risk exposure to the dollar’s downside, purchasing a gold ETF may help you hedge that exposure.
+Conversely, selling a gold ETF can act as a hedge if your portfolio has exposure to the upside.

-While there are individual gold-mining stocks like Barrick Gold (ABX) and precious metals indexes like the XAU, a gold ETF may be a simpler or more diverse way to make an investment in the gold mining industry.
-There are a lot of benefits that come with ETFs and therefore sometimes they are a solid tool to have in one’s investment arsenal.
+While other individual gold-mining stocks and precious metals indexes do exist, a gold ETF may be a simpler or more diverse way to make an investment in the gold mining industry.
+Certain benefits come with ETFs, making them a useful tool to have in one’s investment arsenal.

 Gold ETFs can also be applied as a hedge for regional risk or to gain foreign exposure.
-If a certain country is solely dependent on gold as its main source of income, and investor with risk in that country can short a gold ETF as protection.
-So, if gold drops, the short ETF position will help lessen the loss.
+If a certain country depends solely on gold as its main source of income, an investor with portfolio assets that have risk in that country can sell, or short a gold ETF as protection.
+So, if gold drops, the short ETF position can help lessen the investor's loss.

-As I mentioned, if you are seeking to actually own a gold asset, you cannot do so through a gold ETF.
-At no time do you actually own a gold bar, bullion, or even a ring.
-Gold ETFs are made up of gold contracts and derivatives and can only be redeemed for cash, never gold itself.
+If you are seeking to actually own a gold asset, you cannot do so through a gold ETF.
+You never actually own a gold bar, bullion, or coins.
+Gold ETFs consist of gold contracts and derivatives and can only be redeemed for cash, never gold itself.

 Most Popular Gold ETFs

-There are many types of gold ETFs to explore, but before you include them in your investment strategy, we advise you to watch the performance of a few of the more popular funds and see how they act.
-Once you have a better understanding of gold ETFs, then you can get started by deciding which ones best fit your portfolio.
+You can explore many types of gold ETFs, but before you include them in your investment strategy consider watching the performance of a few of the more popular funds.
+See how they move and if it works for your portfolio needs.
+Once you have a better understanding of gold ETFs, you'll likely find it easier to get started investing in them.